 How to Propagate Baby’s Breath Cuttings

 Use clean, sterilized containers and fill with well-draining soil or mix.
-Take a 3- to 5-inch (7.6 to 13 cm.) cutting at an angle with a sharp, clean tool.
-Dip the cutting in water, then rooting hormone, and place into soil with about two inches (5 cm.) of stem above the soil line.
+Take a 3 to 5 inch (8-13 cm.) cutting at an angle with a sharp, clean tool.
+Dip the cutting in water, then rooting hormone, and place into soil with about 2 inches (5 cm.) of stem above the soil line.
 Take off any leaves touching the soil.
 Continue this process until you have the number of cuttings you want.

 Water from the bottom by placing containers into a water-filled plant saucer.
 Remove when the soil is moist and place the pot into a clear plastic bag.
 Tie it up and place in a warm spot away from direct sunshine.
 Check for roots in four weeks.
 Do this by lightly tugging the stems.
 If you feel resistance, roots have developed, and you can proceed with Gypsophila propagation.
 Plant each branch into a separate container or into well-draining soil outside.